CleverCloud/documentation/content/doc/addons/keycloak.md

 Keycloak is an open-source identity and access management (IAM) solution that offers powerful authentication features for services and secure applications.
 Thanks to this add-on, you can deploy Keycloak in your organization in just one click.
 It leverages all Clever Cloud features such as monitoring, scalability, high availability SLA, etc.

-To fit the most common needs, the Keycloak add-on comes with batteries included: sensible defaults, easy migration with realms import/export, Clever Cloud SSO, Keycloak Metrics, default theme, etc.
+To fit the most common needs, the Keycloak add-on comes with batteries included: sensible defaults, easy migration with realms import/export, Keycloak Metrics, default theme, etc.

 We have partnered with [*Please Open-it*](https://please-open.it/) to develop this add-on and to offer the most efficient and straightforward Keycloak service.
 They are experts for many years and are a go-to reference for advanced deployments and consulting.